 “That’s just it, Jan,” Brant countered.
-“There some folks on the executive board who think you’re not being objective.”
+“There are some folks on the executive board who think you’re not being objective.”

-Having no wish to get into a row with him over a matter that cropped up from time to time, and eager to watch Jennings’ latest piece in their entirety before they was aired, Jan used a ploy she often relied on to end their exchange.
+Having no wish to get into a row with him over a matter that cropped up from time to time, and eager to watch Jennings’ latest piece in its entirety before it was aired, Jan used a ploy she often relied on to end their exchange.
 “Listen Jack, I’d love to hear your thoughts on the matter, but at the moment we’re sort of busy here.”

-Never knowing when she was being serious or simply using that line as an excuse to hang up on him, Brant let her go, but not without warning her she needed to tread softly.
+Never knowing when she was being serious or simply using that line as an excuse to hang up on him, Brant let her go, but not without warning her first: “You need to tread softly.”

 After slipping her cell phone into a side pocket of her messenger bag, Jan took a seat at the control panel next to one of the technicians.
 “Okay, let’s see what our own little desert fox has for us today.”

 With that, the technician cued up Jennings’ latest batch of videos Cardosa had transmitted to them and the Tucson station that morning.
-Half way through them a producer who was standing behind Jan, viewing the video over her shoulder murmured her approval of what she was seeing.
+Half way through them, a producer who was standing behind Jan and viewing the video over her shoulder murmured her approval.
 “For an intern, she’s good.”

 As much as she agreed with that statement, Jan wasn’t paying any attention to what Jennings or the militiaman she was interviewing was saying.
 Instead, her full attention was on what was going on in the background.
 The piece they were currently watching had been shot in the militia’s operations center.
 Having had the opportunity to spend time in a fair number of such facilities when she’d been reporting from the field, Jan could tell the one Allen Devin was relying on to keep abreast of the situation in Arizona and beyond was surprisingly sophisticated.
 “Do you realize how valuable these videos are to people who know what they’re looking at?”
 Jan declared midway through it.

 Not fully understanding her point, the producer shrugged.
-“What the subject being interviewed is saying pretty much sounds the same as what all the others have said.”
+“What the interviewee is saying pretty much sounds the same as what all the others have said.”

 “I’m not talking about the interview.
 It’s where the interview is taking place and what can be seen during it.
-That facility and the equipment in it rival command and control setups the military use.”
+That facility and the equipment in its rival command and control setups are just like what the military use.”

-After giving Jan’s comment some thought and switching his focus to what was going on behind Jennings and the militiaman she was interviewing, the producer grunted.
+After giving Jan’s comment some thought and switching his focus to the background, the producer grunted.
 “Well, I guess that’s to be expected.
 After all, Devin and the self-styled patriots he’s managed to gather around him are all ex-military.”

-The temptation to point out that the people Devin had gathered around him were patriots was checked by an appreciation she needed to maintain an air of impartiality.
+The temptation to point out that the people Devin had gathered around him were “patriots” was checked by an appreciation she needed to maintain an air of impartiality.
 Not everyone at WNN viewed members of the Arizona Home Guard in the same light as she did.
-Instead, she turned her attention back to taking a closer look at the impressive array of equipment the men and women who were members of the Arizona Home Guard had at their disposal.
-If their collective skills sets and the weaponry they had at their disposal were just as sophisticated and up to date as the equipment she was seeing, she concluded, anyone sent in to take them down would have one hell of a time doing so.
+Instead, she turned her attention back to taking a closer look at the impressive array of equipment the men and women of the Arizona Home Guard had at their disposal.
+If their collective skills sets and the weaponry at their disposal were just as sophisticated and up-to-date as the equipment she was seeing, she concluded, anyone sent in to take them down would have one hell of a time doing so.